khalilacheche/ada-2022-project-adaes/README.md

   - **Step 3 & 4** : Mouaffak Selim & Zayene Mehdi
   - **Step 5** : Zayene Mehdi & Mouaffak Selim
   - **Step 6** : All Team

+## How to use
+### Content
+This repository contains three main files :
+  - **Data_Engineering.ipynb** : This file contains the major preprocessing steps as well as the construction of useful data structures.
+  - **helpers.py** : helper functions and tool methods.
+  - **How_Predictable_Are_Humans.ipynb** : this notebook contains the main storytelling steps of our analysis

+### Installation

+ - Make sure to install all required packages by running the following command :
+``$ pip install -r requirements.txt ``

 ## Credits
 This project was realised by four EPFL (École Polytechnique Fédérale de Lausanne) students :